Cyper77/camava/README.md

 	sudo make install
 	sudo ldconfig

-After that, you have the programs raspicam_test  and raspicam_cv_test (if opencv was enabled).
+After that, you have the programs camava_test  and camava_cv_test (if opencv was enabled).
 Run the first program to check that compilation is ok.

 ### Using it in your projects

 You can learn how to use the library by taking a look at the examples in the utils directory and  by analyzing the header files.
 In addition, we  provide a some simple examples on how to use the library with cmake.
  First, create a directory for our own project.
-Then, go in and create a file with the name simpletest_raspicam.cpp and add the following code
+Then, go in and create a file with the name simpletest_camava.cpp and add the following code

 	/**
 	*/
 	#include <ctime>
 	#include <fstream>
 	#include <iostream>
-	#include <raspicam/raspicam.h>
+	#include <camava/camava.h>
 	using namespace std;

 	int main ( int argc,char **argv ) {
-		raspicam::RaspiCam Camera; //Cmaera object
+		camava::CamAva Camera; //Cmaera object
 		//Open camera
 		cout<<"Opening Camera..."<<endl;
 		if ( !Camera.open()) {cerr<<"Error opening camera"<<endl;return -1;}